prateekgantayat/data_for_model/README.md

 5. Type ./main_prog1.exe
 6. In case you get the error message: 'Segmentation fault...', increase the value against the variale SX in main_prog1.f and repeat steps 4 and 5.

+The unit of surface elevation data is meters
+The unit of ice thickness data is meters